Optimal Linear Subspace Search: Learning to Construct Fast and High-Quality Schedulers for Diffusion Models: Experiments

 \subsection{Comparison of Diffusion Schedulers}

-We compare OLSS with $7$ baseline schedulers, including its variant OLSS-P and $6$ existing schedulers. \begin{itemize} \item \textbf{OLSS-P}: A variant of our proposed OLSS that selects the sampling steps uniformly instead of using the path optimization algorithm. \item \textbf{DDIM} \cite{song2020denoising}: A straightforward method that directly skips some steps in the generation process.
-It has been widely used in many diffusion models. \item \textbf{Euler} \cite{karras2022elucidating}: A general algorithm of calculating ODEs' numerical solution.
-We follow the implementation of k-diffusion\footnote{https://github.com/crowsonkb/k-diffusion} and use the ancestral sampling version. \item \textbf{PNDM} \cite{liu2022pseudo}: An pseudo numerical method that improves the performance of Linear Multi-Step method. \item \textbf{DEIS} \cite{zhang2022fast}: A fast high-order solver designed for diffusion models.
-It consists of an exponential integrator and a semi-linear structure to reduce the error. \item \textbf{DPM-Solver} \cite{lu2022dpm}: A high-order method that analytically computes the linear part of the latent variables. \item \textbf{DPM-Solver++} \cite{lu2022dpmplus}: An enhanced scheduler based on DPM-Solver.
+We compare OLSS with $7$ baseline schedulers, including its variant OLSS-P and $6$ existing schedulers.
+1) \textbf{OLSS-P}: A variant of our proposed OLSS that selects the steps $\{t(1),\dots,t(n)\}$ uniformly instead of using the path optimization algorithm.
+2) \textbf{DDIM} \cite{song2020denoising}: A straightforward method that directly skips some steps in the generation process.
+It has been widely used in many diffusion models.
+3) \textbf{Euler} \cite{karras2022elucidating}: An algorithm of calculating ODEs' numerical solution.
+We follow the implementation of k-diffusion\footnote{https://github.com/crowsonkb/k-diffusion} and use the ancestral sampling version.
+4) \textbf{PNDM} \cite{liu2022pseudo}: An pseudo numerical method that improves the performance of Linear Multi-Step method.
+5) \textbf{DEIS} \cite{zhang2022fast}: A fast high-order solver designed for diffusion models.
+It consists of an exponential integrator and a semi-linear structure.
+6) \textbf{DPM-Solver} \cite{lu2022dpm}: A high-order method that analytically computes the linear part of the latent variables.
+7) \textbf{DPM-Solver++} \cite{lu2022dpmplus}: An enhanced scheduler based on DPM-Solver.
 It solves ODE with a data prediction model and uses thresholding methods.
-DPM-Solver++ is the most recent state-of-the-art scheduler. \end{itemize}
+DPM-Solver++ is the most recent state-of-the-art scheduler.